An Ophthalmology Resident’s Perspective: From an interview with an ophthalmology resident at Johns Hopkins University

 If you are interested, schedule a rotation early.
 Also, you get to sit for surgeries!

-Editor’s Note: For more help choosing a specialty in medicine, I highly recommend The Ultimate Guide to Choosing a Medical Specialty.
+Editor's Note: For more help choosing a specialty in medicine, I highly recommend one or both of these two great books.
+I found both very useful.